Pippa Middleton signs on as Vanity Fair contributor

-NEW YORK Pippa Middleton, the younger sister of Britain's Duchess of Cambridge Kate Middleton, has signed on as a contributing editor to Vanity Fair, the magazine said on Wednesday.
+NEW YORK, June 5 Pippa Middleton, the younger sister of Britain's Duchess of Cambridge Kate Middleton, has signed on as a contributing editor to Vanity Fair, the magazine said on Wednesday.

 The 29-year-old self-described former tomboy writes about the Wimbledon tennis tournament in the glossy magazine's July issue, which hits newsstands this week.